lokinou/openvibe_to_gdf_tutorial/README.md

 Ignore the contrib-pybox.dll warning message.
 Your data is now converted to gdf !

+# Disclaimer
+I noticed an issue when loading the .gdf files into python MNE.
+In the annotations, the column containing the stimuli labels `desc` is shifted, **meaning ALL your stimuli positions are shifted !!!**.
+Waiting for a better solution I therefore shift the list of annotations backwards using this function ´raw.annotations.description = np.roll(raw.annotations.description, -1)´.
+The last stimulation is (and was anyways) lost in the process.

 # Translating stimuli

 You can use those .gdf files in pretty much all EEG analysis softwares.